kantselovich/terraform-configurations/README.md

   * DNS names - seems like the terraform-provider-netscaler won't accept FQDN, only IP.  the workaround here is to set a dependency on the node being created for the lb vserver.  the lb vserver won't be created until the node is built and the nodes ip is set.
+  * rewrite policies - not certain how to get them bound

 #### Environment Configuration ####